Sponsored

 When Delia confides in her grandmother about the lost earring, she learns that she can't just replace it: her Aunt Maureen made the earrings for her mother to celebrate getting their Métis citizenship.
 Delia didn't even know her family was Métis!
 With no way to replace the lost earring, Delia must own up to her mistakes, dive deeper into her Métis identity and use her storytelling skills to find a way to make things right.

 Pat Lamondin Skene retired from the world of banking to find her voice.
-She is a Métis author of eight books for children, including Lights along the River and What a Hippopota-Mess!, Rhyme Stones and Monster Lunch in the Orca Echoes series.
+She is a Métis author of eight books for children, including the picture book Lights along the River andthe Orca Echoes titles What a Hippopota-Mess!, Rhyme Stones and Monster Lunch.
 Pat's memoir, Swiftly Flowing Waters, shares more stories of her childhood growing up in a Métis community on the Magnetawan River.
 Pat keeps her imagination fed and watered in Oakville, Ontario.

 Natalie Laurin is a Métis and settler woman with family roots in the Georgian Bay Métis community.
 As a rising illustrator and designer, her passion for merging visual storytelling and cultural education has led to engaging collaborations with talented authors.
 She hopes to continue these collaborations and inspire youth through themes of relationship-building and community.